maythovens-third/Products/README.md

 ### Vertical Scaling (financial constraint)

-Because the EC2.micro employed provides Postgres a single processor, Postgres is tuned to employ a single worker.
+Because the EC2.micro employed provides Postgres a single processor, the instance of Postgres used in the tests was tuned to employ a single worker.
 If the financial constraints were lifted, better hardware would allow Postgres to be tuned to employ more workers, increasing the performance of the system.

 ### Database Sharding (time constraint)